Last updated Friday, July 31, 2020

 This year, FAFSA completion percentages increased by 1.72% from March 6 to March 13.
 However, once schools closed the week of March 16, the week-to-week percentage increases plummeted and only began to rise again during the week of March 28.

-While week-to-week percentage increases are not as high as last year’s increases, percentage increases returned to relatively typical levels as educators and counselors received support and adjusted to alternative methods of instruction and counseling at the end of the school.
+While week-to-week percentage increases are not as high as last year’s increases, percentage increases returned to relatively typical levels as educators and counselors received support and adjusted to alternative methods of instruction and counseling at the end of the school year.
 However, June and July will likely see a decline as educators and students are out of school for summer break.

 *Our calculations use FAFSA completion data from the U.S. Department of Education’s Office of Federal Student Aid which excludes any public and private school with fewer than five FAFSA completions.
 This means that FAFSA completion in Alabama might be slightly higher than what is represented above.
 Additionally, our calculations use senior enrollment data from the Alabama State Department of Education which only includes public schools.